 Opportunity Zone (OZ) in commercial real estate is a topic of conversation that is trending these days.
 OZs were created as a part of the 2017 Tax Cuts and Jobs Act.
 It acts as a solution to stimulate economic growth and create jobs in some of the country’s most economically impoverished areas by incentivizing investors to redistribute their capital there through real estate investment and development.
 In return, the investors can maximize their profits with a hoard of tax benefits through 2026 from the scheme.
-Hence, opportunity zones in real estate are stockpiles of real potential for the investors.
+Hence, opportunity zones in real estate are stockpiles of real potential for investors.
 In this article, we outline the basics and advantages of investing in opportunity zones.

 What is an Opportunity Zone (OZ)?

-The Internal Revenue Service (IRS) defines Opportunity zone (OZs) as ‘an economically-distressed community where new investments, under certain conditions, may be eligible for preferential tax treatment.”
+The Internal Revenue Service (IRS) defines an Opportunity zone (OZs) as ‘an economically-distressed community where new investments, under certain conditions, may be eligible for preferential tax treatment.”
 Low-income census tracts characterize these geographic areas.

 The Tax Cuts and Jobs Act passed by Congress in December 2017, created the Qualified Opportunity Zone (QOZ) program.
 Governors nominated communities and defined areas that fall into the low-income census tracts.